kadirboylu/kbook-tracker/README.md

-# kbooks
+# Kbook Tracker
-KBooks is a reading journal and wishlist application developed with React.
+Kbook Tracker is a reading journal and wishlist application developed with React.